cpmsnuh/ITDetect/README.md

 BAM files that were used in the paper are located in BAM directory.

+## Prerequisites

+ITDetect requires both Java 8 and Python 3 to properly executed.

 ## Installation

 ITDetect is released in a precompiled binary package.
 For installation, download the package ([ITDetect.tar.gz](https://github.com/cpmsnuh/ITDetect/blob/main/ITDetect.tar.gz)) and unzip/untar it.